munchy2017/zatechSurvey/README.md

 #How to install it:
 -clone app
 -run npm install
--create database with the name in the env. file (zatechub) -run php artisan migrate
+-rename the .env.example to .env and run php artisan key:generate -create database with the name in the env. file (zatechub) -run php artisan migrate
 -run npm install